onzfonz/comp227/src/content/4/en/part4b.md

 module.exports = app
 ```

-Muistiinpanon poistamisesta huolehtiva route -->
 The 'magic' of the library allows us to eliminate the try-catch blocks completely.
-For example the route for deleting a task
+For example, the current routing code for deleting a task

 ```js
 tasksRouter.delete('/:id', async (request, response, next) => {